TechnourceDeveloper/angular-practical/README.md

 2. Navigate to the project directory:

-3. Install dependencies:
+3. Install all packages using `npm  install` command

 ## Usage

-1. Start the Angular development server using `ng serve`:
+1. Start the Angular development server using `ng serve`

 2. Open your browser and navigate to `http://localhost:4200/` to view the app.